 The Butrint National Park Visitor Center must convey the Outstanding Universal Values of this World Heritage Site; serve as an educational forum and community gathering place; and be a regional hub for tourists to promote other nearby natural and cultural attractions

-The winning proposal needs to be world-class architecture and a unique statement for the site and Albania — raising Butrint’s international profile and promoting a wider appreciation of Albania’s many cultural and archaeological treasures.
+Kengo Kuma & Associates’s winning proposal aspires to be world-class architecture and a unique statement for the site and Albania — raising Butrint’s international profile and promoting a wider appreciation of Albania’s many cultural and archaeological treasures.

 The design must respect the World Heritage Site and Outstanding Universal Values as well as the wider National Park, being sympathetic to the landscape and built cultural heritage, satisfying the international cultural heritage community, including UNESCO’s World Heritage Centre, ICOMOS Albania and ICOMOS International.

 - Create an exemplary design — thought-provoking, charismatic and practical — that respects a landscape of national, historic and cultural significance.